So you just closed on your mortgage and moved into your new house.

 You’ll also need to contact all of your creditors and all other companies you receive mail from to update your address.
 You can do this by calling them or updating it online.
 It’s hard to remember every company you need to contact.

 You should also submit a change of address form to the post office.
 This way, anytime someone sends you mail to your old address, it will get forwarded to your new address.

 Get a Professional Deep Clean

-While many homes may look pretty clean you can’t really be sure just by looking.
+While many homes may look pretty clean, you can’t be sure just by looking.
 It’s a good idea to idea a professional cleaning service to do a deep cleaning before you start moving your stuff in.

-It’s much easier and cheaper for cleaning to be done.
+It’s much more comfortable and cheaper for cleaning to be done.
 An average deep clean for an empty home is between $150-$200.

 Change the locks

 Unless you’re buying a brand new home from a builder, you need to have the locks changed.
 You don’t know who all has a key to your home, and that can be scary.
 New locks cost around $50 each on average, with most homes having no more than 2 or 3 exterior doors this will cost no more than $150 on average.

 Get your garage doors reprogrammed, so they only work with the remotes you have.
 It’s possible someone out there got there hands on an extra garage remote at some point.

 Set up Your Home Security System